About the program

 You don’t need to be enrolled in a Computer Sciences program – if team members have some basic programming knowledge, this will help; but specific experience using AI or ML isn’t necessary.

-The upcoming cycle will run for two months, from March through April 2023.
-Applications for this cycle are now closed.
+The upcoming cycle will run for two months, from October through November 2023.
+Applications for this cycle will open on August 8, 2023.

 Frequently asked questions